 Sony Takes a Minority Stake in Fortnite Maker Epic Games With a $250m Investment

-Just a few short weeks ago, Sony Corporation (NYSE: SNE) made a strategic investment of $250 million in Epic Games.
+Just a few short weeks ago, Sony Corporation (NYSE: SONY) made a strategic investment of $250 million in Epic Games.
 Overall, they will own a 1.4% stake in the company.

 The investment is not exactly shocking considering just how monstrous Epic Games has become.
-For those of you not comfortable buying shares of TECHY, you can easily purchase Sony (SNE) shares to inadvertently get a piece of Epic games stock.
-At the time of writing, shares of SNE are trading at $76.42.
+For those of you not comfortable buying shares of TECHY, you can easily purchase Sony (SONY) shares to inadvertently get a piece of Epic games stock.
+At the time of writing, shares of SONY are trading at $76.42.
 You can pick up shares on Webull right now.

 Whether suitors successfully court the company or Epic games stock doesn’t exist.
 It remains independently owned, one thing is certain: Sweeney and his team are holding on to control of their company.
 And, it’s not likely to shift back anytime soon.